-The U.S. Consulate General in Chiang Mai is the sole U.S. consular presence outside Bangkok.
-The original Consulate was established in Chiang Mai in 1950 and was upgraded to a Consulate General in 1986.
-In addition to Department of State employees, staff from the Drug Enforcement Administration and the U.S. Air Force’s Technical Application Center are stationed in Chiang Mai associated with the Consulate; the Centers for Disease Control operates a field station in Chiang Rai.
+Our Team: The Consulate General includes employees from the Department of State, the Drug Enforcement Administration and the U.S. Air Force Technical Applications Center; the Centers for Disease Control operates a field station in Chiang Rai.
 Approximately a dozen Peace Corps Volunteers work in northern Thailand, primarily in projects concerning education.

-District: The Chiang Mai consular district covers fifteen provinces: Chiang Mai, Chiang Rai, Kamphaengphet, Lampang, Lamphun, Mae Hong Son, Nan, Petchabun, Phayao, Phichit, Phitsanulok, Phrae, Sukhothai, Tak, and Uttaradit.
+Our District: The Chiang Mai consular district covers fifteen provinces: Chiang Mai, Chiang Rai, Kamphaengphet, Lampang, Lamphun, Mae Hong Son, Nan, Petchabun, Phayao, Phichit, Phitsanulok, Phrae, Sukhothai, Tak, and Uttaradit.